Vkrishm/Project3/README.md

 ![What is the density of these charging stations across US Rationale - example](https://github.com/Vkrishm/Project3/assets/114547733/d95c36f0-5662-421e-9173-2638461e73dd)
 -	What is the density of these charging stations across US

+# Project 3 - Readme

+Overveiw of project:

+- Electric and Hybrid vehicle (EV/ HV) usage is on the rise across the world
+- This story looks at sales data of EV and HV data across
+- It also maps charging stations across US to see where they are concentrated
+- Data analytics and charging station concentration arms commercial and public decision makers to direct resources optimally
+- Public policy can then be directed in a certain direction
+- Commercial decisions can be made optimally based on current and potential sales opportunities